-Nuts and Testosterone: Do they Increase or Decrease T Levels or Does it Even Matter?
+Nuts and Testosterone: Do these Fat-Bombs Increase or Decrease T Levels?

 Oh nuts.
 The tasty nutrient rich fat bombs.